-- > Payments that are paid after you separate from service with your employer during or after the year you reach age 55; - Payments that are paid because you retire due to disability; - Payments that are paid as equal (or almost equal) payments over your life or life expectancy (or your and your beneficiary's lives or life expectancies); - Payments that are paid directly to the government to satisfy a federal tax levy; - > Payments that are paid to an alternate payee under a qualified domestic relations order; or - > Payments that do not exceed the amount of your deductible medical expenses.
+- > Payments that are paid after you separate from service with your employer during or after the year you reach age 55. - Payments that are paid because you retire due to disability. - Payments that are paid as equal (or almost equal) payments over your life or life expectancy (or your and your beneficiary's lives or life expectancies). - Payments that are paid directly to the government to satisfy a federal tax levy. - Payments that are paid to an alternate payee under a qualified domestic relations order, or - Payments that do not exceed the amount of your deductible medical expenses.
+See IRS Form 5329 for more information on the additional 10% tax penalty.